So is talking.

-I have spent a really long time working in the world of logistics and supply chain management.
-Specifically, I've spent a long time looking at how processes and business systems impact a companies operations.
-I use my understanding of these concepts to help startups with their supply chains.
-I also look to see how the principles found in logistics can be applied in other places.
+I spent a really long time in the world of logistics and supply chain management.
+Specifically, I've spent time looking at how processes and digital systems work.

 To my time machine of past projects.

 After graduating high school in 2008 I spent time trying to figure out what to do with myself and worked a range of different jobs.
 Things started to shift when I went to work for a commercial flooring company.